-The following table presents the Company's nonconsolidated VIE at March 31, 2018:
+The following table presents the Company's nonconsolidated VIEs at June 30, 2018:

-Carrying Amount Maximum Exposure to (in thousands) Asset Liability max loss VIE's assets Equity investment \$ 18,472 \$ - \$ 18,472 \$ 51,344
+Carrying Amount imum Exposure to (in thousands) Asset Liability loss VIEs' assets Equity investment \$ 18,472 \$ \$ 18,472 \$ 49,834

-The following table presents the Company's nonconsolidated VIE at December 31, 2017:
+The following table presents the Company's nonconsolidated VIEs at December 31, 2017:

-Carrying g Amo ount Max timum Exposure to (in thousands) Asset Liability TVIU. loss VIE's assets Equity investment \$ 18,799 \$ - \$ 18,799 \$ 41,936
+Carryin g Am ount Max imum Exposure to (in thousands) Asset Liability loss VIE's assets Equity investment \$ 18,799 \$ \$ 18,799 \$ 41,936

-Recent Accounting Pronouncements
+Accounting Pronouncements, Recently Adopted

-Revenue - In May 2014, the FASB issued Accounting Standard Update ("ASU") 2014-9, Revenue from Contracts with Customers.
+Revenue Recognition - In May 2014, the FASB issued Accounting Standard Update ("ASU") 2014-9, Revenue from Contracts with Customers.
 ASU 2014-9 is a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
 ASU 2014-9 also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date.
-ASU 2015-14 defers the effective date of ASU 2014-9 by one year for public companies.
-ASU 2015-14 applies to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
-In December 2016, FASB issued ASU 2016-20Technical Correction and Improvement (Topic 606): Revenue from Contracts with Customers, which amends the guidance in ASU 2014-9.
-The effective date and transition requirements for the ASU are the same as ASU 2015-14.

 The Company adopted the new revenue standard on January 1, 2018 by applying the modified retrospective method, which did not result in a transition adjustment.
-The new standard does not apply to revenue associated with financial instruments, including trading income, net, and interest and dividends income.
+The new standard does not apply to revenue associated with financial instruments that are accounted for under other U.S. GAAP, and as a result, did not have a material impact on the Company's condensed consolidated financial statements, which are most closely associated with financial instruments, including trading income, net, and interest and dividends income.
 The new revenue standard primarily impacts revenues from technology services, commissions and soft-dollar arrangements generated by execution services.
-The additional disclosures required by the new standard have been included in Note 13 "Revenues from contracts with customers".
+The additional disclosures required by the new standard have been included in Note 13 "Revenues from Contracts with Customers".

 Financial Assets and Liabilities - In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
 The ASU affects the accounting for equity investments, financial liabilities under fair value option and presentation and disclosure requirements of financial instruments.
 The new ASU affects all entities that hold financial assets or owe financial liabilities and is effective for annual reporting periods (including interim periods) beginning after December 15, 2017.
 The Company does not currently classify any equity securities as available for sale, and it does not apply the fair value option to its own debt issuances.
+The

-The Company has adopted this ASU as of March 31, 2018, and it did not have a material impact on its condensed consolidated financial statements.
+Company has adopted this ASU as of January 1, 2018, and it did not have a material impact on its condensed consolidated financial statements.